 They moved to Virginia after they were married for Gerry to take a job as Assistant Executive Pastry Chef at the Homestead Resort.
 After a year Gerry and Millie moved to Charlottesville where Gerry was hired to be Executive Pastry Chef at the Boars Head Inn.

 After five years Gerry and Millie founded Albemarle Baking Co.
 The goal then, and today, is to be the best bread and pastry bakers we can be each day.
-A tall order, and honestly some days we miss.
-But we remember that a bad loaf of bread is always followed by a great loaf of bread.
+We take that seriously, and are honored to be a part of your gathering.

 In 2006 Gerry Newman and Riki Tanabe competed in the National Bread and Pastry Championship.
 Held every two years in Atlantic City, the competition pairs a baker and a pastry chef in a two day fourteen hour test of skills.
 Gerry and Riki won best bread, best viennoiserie (croissants and Danish pastries), best entremet (cake), and third place over all.